Mouthy Money editor Edmund Greaves looks at what could happen to mortgages this year, as he ponders his low rate expiring in two year’s time.

 Last year, Mouthy Money put together a big mortgage takeover which invited a bunch of industry experts to have their say on what’s going to happen to rates.

-The sense at the time was that they were going to come down – but by less than expected.
+The sense at the time was that rates were going to come down – but by less than expected.
 That view would now seem largely vindicated.
 If anything rates have actually not really improved much at all.

 But there are glimmers of hope.
 The UK economy is faltering, with unemployment rising, growth flatlining and inflation slowing.
-This is bad in lots of ways but it indicated rates should come down as conditions ease.
+This is bad in lots of ways but it indicates rates should come down as conditions ease.

 We can find evidence of this in the mortgage market.
-The average rate on a two-year fix is 5.48 whereas the five year as mentioned before is 5.25%.
+The average rate on a two-year fix is 5.48% whereas the five year as mentioned before is 5.25%.

 In the era of low rates, a two-year fix would be cheaper than five, but since rates rose this relationship inverted.
 Longer fixes became cheaper.